AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 ------------------

 Now that we have the service defined, let's create a database table that our service will manage.
-Nautilus uses SQLAlchemy for its internal services and provides many helpers for common patterns.
-Therefore, while not necessary, it is suggested that you also use SQLAlchemy to manage your database.
-And honestly, it's one of the nicest python packages written, so why not take the opportunity when you can?

 Throughout this guide, we're going to be making a recipe list, so open up server.py from the previous step and add the Recipe model.